 Google Home Speaker Pair (stereo pairing) allows you to pair two Google Home speakers for stereo sound.

 After paring the two Google Home speakers, they will function as one stereo device only.
 Voice commands will be handled by the left speaker.

 Google initially introduced this feature exclusively to Google Home Max.
 When Google Nest Mini (Google Home Mini 2nd Gen) was released, Google added the speaker pair feature.
 And later it was rolled out to all other Google Home speakers including Google Home and Google Home Mini (1st Gen).

 So, you can now this feature with all Google Home speakers.

 Of course, it does not work with Google Home devices with a display, e.g., Google Home Hub, Google Nest Hub, and Google Nest Hub Max.

 The differences between the speaker group and the speaker pair

-Some owners already know, you can group Google Home devices and Chromecast devices so that you can cast audio (even video) to all these devices simultaneously.
+Some owners already know, you can group Google Home devices and Chromecast devices so that you can cast audio (even video) to all these devices simultaneously even in multiple rooms.

 As explained in this post, the group play (or speaker group) was initially introduced with Chromecast Audio.
-Later, it was expanded to all Chromecast devices (including Chromecast and Chromecast Ultra) and Google Home devices including Google Home, Home Max, Home Mini, Nest Mini.
+Later, it was expanded to all Chromecast devices (including Chromecast and Chromecast Ultra) and Google Home devices including Google Home, Home Max, Home Mini, Nest Home Mini, and Nest Audio.